-- Inventory moved at a slower pace in Carmel in July 2015.
-Overall, homes sold in 64 days on average – 14 more days than this time last year.
+- Inventory moved at a steady pace in Westfield in July 2015.
+Overall, homes sold in 45 days on average – five fewer days than this time last year.

-- Buyers in Carmel have a few more options available to them.
-Last month, 604 homes were available for sale, a modest uptick of 13 homes compared to July 2014.
+- Buyers in Westfield have fewer options available to them.
+Last month, 256 homes were on the market, down five homes compared to July 2014.

-- Pended home sales have slipped slightly in Carmel.
-In July 2015, 125 homes sold, a decline of 46 homes from July 2014.
+- Pended home sales have slipped slightly in Westfield.
+In July 2015, 75 homes sold, a decline of 17 homes from July 2014.

 We’re seeing the best July in the last five years in terms of sale prices, which have increased more than $34,000 on average.
 Meanwhile, the number of available homes on the market is the lowest we’ve experienced in five years – all pointing to a more balanced, stable market that tends to benefit sellers.